gethinode/docs/content/en/guides/editing/index.md

 With your changes committed to the remote develop branch, you can now merge the changes with the main branch.
 Head over to your repository on GitHub to submit a Pull Request (PR).
 Click on the green button `New pull request` within the menu `Pull Requests` to do so.
 Enter a descriptive title for the PR, or confirm the default title suggested by GitHub.
 Click on the green button to submit the PR, which triggers GitHub to run several checks.

 By default, Hinode runs a linting test and builds the web site with the latest versions of Node.js.
-The linting test is the same test ran in the [previous step]({{< relref "#step-3---validating-the-changes" >}}).
+The linting test is the same test that ran in the [previous step]({{< relref "#step-3---validating-the-changes" >}}).
 The tests act as a sort of safeguard to prevent changes breaking the main repository.
 You can confirm the merge when all checks have passed successfully.
 You can then observe the commit message associated with the `content` folder when you head back to the code of the main repository.

 {{< carousel class="col-sm-12 col-lg-8 mx-auto" >}}
   {{< img src="img/github-pr-step01.png" caption="Step 1.
 Open a pull request" >}}